RishiDarkDevil/Map-Location-Finder/README.md

 - The App might be bit sluggish with large number of screenshots.
 - Kindly, report any unexpected errors.
 - It will be hosted soon!
 Stay tuned.
+- Different Resolution Screenshot support to be updated soon.